This article is available in Spanish.

 “If you’re still job hunting, I hope that you do not give up yet.
 Finding a job is challenging and more so during a pandemic.
 You’ll have your own time, just be patient and have faith,” Bermas says.

-Editor’s note: Our conversations were edited for clarity.
+Editor’s note: The conversations were edited for clarity.

 Comments are closed.